bogumilbierc/YouTubeVideoHater/README.md

 # YouTubeVideoHater
 Chrome extension.
-Lets You defined videos You hate (by keywords) and they will be automatically skipped.
+Lets You define videos You hate (by keywords) and then they will be automatically skipped.

 # Intro
 Lets imagine that You hate Justin Bieber.
 You hate is so much, that You cannot stand a video on YouTube that contains his voice.